-In October 2013 Bala Attili joined in Dr. Pal Mikecz group at Dept. of Nuclear medicine, Debrecen, Hungary , here was is appointed as Early stage Researcher within Marie Curie Actions under RADIOMI ITN.
-After that he moved to KUL for Radiopharmaceutical development, under EU funded FP7 collobarative project INMiND, Leisure time he used to play cricket, reading books and meeting new people and travelling are his interests.
+In October 2013 he joined with Dr. Pal Mikecz group, at Dept. of Nuclear medicine, Debrecen, Hungary.
+Here he was appointed as an ESR within Marie Curie Actions under RADIOMI ITN.
+After that he moved to KU Leuven to work with FP-7 co-funded project INMiND.
+Leisure time he used to play cricket, reading books and meeting new people and travelling are his interests.

 Claudia Simão is a chemist working in materials science In 2007, started her PhD has a Marie Curie fellow in Insitut Ciència de Materials de Barcelona (ICMAB-CSIC), working in synthesis of polychlorotriphenylmethyl radicals andtetrathiafulvalenes for ITO and gold surface functionalization by self-assembly monolayers.
 In 2011, has obtained her PhD degree with the thesis untitled ‘Self-assembly of electroactive molecules as wires and switches” in Universitat Autónoma de Barcelona, which has been awarded one national prize from the Spanish Royal Society of Chemistry and the UAB best materials science PhD thesis of 2011.After a post-doctoral assignment in the Phononics and Photonics Nanostructures group (P2N) in Institut Català de Nanotecnologia (ICN) working in directed self-assembly of block copolymers for phononic applications, currently she is a Senior Scientist in Eurecat - Centre Tecnologic de Catalunya, head of the Printed Electronics group.

 I graduated at the University of Bologna, Italy, in Pharmaceutical Chemistry in 1995.